 2025 — Florida Narrows the Data Center Incentive

 On June 30, 2025, the Legislature passed HB 7031.
 Beginning August 1, 2025, only data centers with a critical IT load of 100 megawatts or greater remain eligible for the exemption—a dramatic increase from the previous 15-megawatt threshold.
+Under the revised law data centers below the 100-MW threshold—whether newly proposed or already operating—no longer qualify for the tax exemption.

 This change effectively limited the incentive to very large hyperscale facilities, removing the benefit from smaller or mid-sized projects.

-2025–2026 — Rising Energy Demand and Legislative Response
+Rising Energy Demand and Legislative Response

-By 2025 and into the 2026 legislative session, Florida lawmakers began confronting a new challenge tied to the growth of large-scale data centers.
 Modern hyperscale data centers—particularly those supporting artificial intelligence training and high-performance computing—require enormous and continuous power loads, often comparable to those of small cities.

 As interest in locating new facilities in Florida increased, policymakers began asking how the cost of building new energy infrastructure should be allocated.

-Key Elements of the 2026 Data Center Legislation
+2026 Data Center Legislation

-The legislation establishes a framework addressing the intersection of artificial intelligence infrastructure, energy demand, and ratepayer protection.
+The legislation establishes a framework addressing the intersection of artificial intelligence infrastructure, energy demand, and ratepayer protection:

-A central provision ensures that data center developers bear the costs associated with the infrastructure required to serve their facilities.
+Utility Ratepayer Protection: A central provision ensures that data center developers bear the costs associated with the infrastructure required to serve their facilities.
 This is intended to prevent residential electricity customers from subsidizing large computing operations.

-The legislation permits non-disclosure agreements (NDAs) allowing certain development details to remain confidential for up to one year.
+Transparency and Non-Disclosure Agreements: The legislation permits non-disclosure agreements (NDAs) allowing certain development details to remain confidential for up to one year.
 These provisions were modified during final legislative negotiations.

-Local governments retain authority to regulate data center siting through zoning and comprehensive planning processes.
+Preservation of Local Government Authority: Local governments retain authority to regulate data center siting through zoning and comprehensive planning processes.
 Cities and counties therefore maintain oversight over where such facilities may be located.

-The legislation also directs the state to conduct a comprehensive study examining the economic, infrastructure, and energy impacts of data center development in Florida.
+Statewide Impact Study: The legislation also directs the state to conduct a comprehensive study examining the economic, infrastructure, and energy impacts of data center development in Florida.
+The study must be completed by July 1, 2027.

 Awaiting the Governor’s Decision